Piezoelectric sensor: Sensing materials

 Three main groups of materials are used for piezoelectric sensors: piezoelectric ceramics, single crystal materials and thin film piezoelectric materials.

 The ceramic materials (such as PZT ceramic) have a piezoelectric constant/sensitivity that is roughly two orders of magnitude higher than those of the natural single crystal materials and can be produced by inexpensive sintering processes.
 The piezoeffect in piezoceramics is "trained", so their high sensitivity degrades over time.
 This degradation is highly correlated with increased temperature.

 The less-sensitive, natural, single-crystal materials (gallium phosphate, quartz, tourmaline) have a higher – when carefully handled, almost unlimited – long term stability.
 There are also new single-crystal materials commercially available such as Lead Magnesium Niobate-Lead Titanate (PMN-PT).
 These materials offer improved sensitivity over PZT but have a lower maximum operating temperature and are currently more complicated to manufacture due to four compound vs. three compound material PZT.

-Thin film piezoelectric materials can be manufactured utilizing sputtering, CVD (Chemical vapour deposition), ALD (atomic layer epitaxy) etc. methods.
+Thin film piezoelectric materials can be manufactured utilizing sputtering, CVD (chemical vapour deposition), ALD (atomic layer epitaxy) etc. methods.
 Thin film piezoelectric materials are used in applications where high frequency (> 100 MHz) is utilised in the measurement method and/or small size is favored in the application.

+Self-sensing materials with an aluminum matrix and embedded piezoelectric phases, such as PZT (lead zirconate titanate) or barium titanate, can be produced through Friction Stir Processing (FSP).
+In this process, the piezoelectric particles are dispersed into the aluminum matrix, creating a composite material capable of both structural and sensing functions.
+The piezoelectric particles generate an electrical signal in response to mechanical stress or strain, enabling the material to monitor its own condition.
+FSP ensures a fine dispersion of the piezoelectric phase and enhances the bonding between particles and the matrix, leading to improved mechanical and sensing properties.